geobacter-rs/geobacter/CODING.md

 }
 ```
 You can also group memcopies together and use a single signal for all of them, by
 using a tree of 2-ary tuples, or via `MemcpyGroupTuple::chain`.

-### Host visible VRAM

-Those of you coming from Vulkan/DXn know that allocating CPU visible VRAM has been
-around since forever, making it's omission from the HSA specification odd.

-On Linux it is actually possible to use libdrm_amdgpu directly to allocate VRAM which
-host visible, though there is quite a bit of complexity to update the GPUs buffer
-resource lists (it seems one must manage a libdrm_amdgpu cs command ring) so the GPU
-can actually use the memory.
-(Perhaps supporting Vulkan instead wouldn't be so bad..)

-In the future, Geobacter's Amd runtime will likely go this route so that GPU VRAM
-`Box`es can be moved freely between device and host.
-Host access won't be fast, but
-it'll work.

-If you have a GPU and motherboard with PCIe Large Bar enabled, you can allocate GPU
-memory (ie using `RawPoolBox`) and it will be Host accessible.
-HSA doesn't tell us this
-fact however, so you'll have to know this fact a-priori.

 ## Textures

-Textures are supported, and always live in device memory.
+Textures are supported, and always live in device memory (attempts to put textures
+in host memory will be met with GPU segfaults).
 The HSA spec has details on
 what's supported.
 To use:

 ```rust